dirac-institute/sorcha/docs/postprocessing.rst

 Accounting for Cometary Activity and Rotational Lightcurves
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``Sorcha`` has the capability of accounting for the rotational lightcurve and cometary activity effects on the calculated trailed source magnitude.
-Further details are available in this :ref:`addons` section.
+Further details are available in the :ref:`addons` section.

 Applying Trailing Losses and Calculating the PSF Magnigtude
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~